randy-r/stedux/README.md

 # Stedux

 Stedux is a state management library for [Stencil](https://stenciljs.com/) components, inspired by [React Redux](https://react-redux.js.org/).
-Components can listen to state, dispatch action or async actions easily.
+Components can listen to state, dispatch actions or async actions easily.

 ## Instalation